-Cash-Secured Put Formula
+Cash-Secured Put Calculator

 Break-even and effective purchase price equal strike minus premium.
 Maximum profit is the premium received; downside risk remains substantial if the stock falls.